 5. Explore career options

-After obtaining an MBA degree and updating your resume, you can start considering whether your organisation/company provides options for development.
-If you feel that you are limited, you might consider other available job opportunities.
-Career options nowadays are as diverse as ever and you can pursue a career in all kinds of non-traditional disciplines such as Government, Healthcare, or Data Analytics to name a few.
+After obtaining an MBA degree and updating your resume, you can start considering whether your organisation provides options for development.
+Career options nowadays are as diverse as ever and you can pursue a career in all kinds of disciplines such as Government, Healthcare, or Data Analytics to name a few.
+Technology-related fields, in particular, will continue growing and looking for new talent beyond 2021.
+If you are excited about the future of tech, consider available job openings in artificial intelligence, fintech, or cyber security.

 Check out: MBA Career Services Make the Difference